ajtran303/enigma_breaker/README.md

 **4 - Functionality**

 The cracking method and command line interface are successfully implemented.
-It includes a robust data validation scheme for the user interface.
+It includes a robust data validation scheme for the REPL interface.

 **4 - Object Oriented Programming**

-I can shortly detail the Single Responsibilities of all of my classes:
+The program design was inspired by biology -- specifically the enzymes that make RNA from DNA.

+In plain English: imagine using four secret-decoder rings to make a secret message!

-Enigma takes user input to `encrypt` `decrypt` or `crack` a `secret_message`.
+- `Enigma` takes user input to `encrypt` `decrypt` or `crack` a secret message.

-Tokenizer takes a message from Enigma and passes it on as `tokens` to the CipherEngine.
+- `Tokenizer` receives the message from `Enigma` and passes it on as `tokens` to the CipherEngine.

-Gear takes values to find `shifts` to give to the CipherEngine.
+- `Gear` receives values from `Enigma` and uses them to calculate `shifts` for the `CipherEngine`.

-CipherEngine receives tokens and shifts to `get_encryption` or `get_decryption`.

-Rotator is like a secret-decoder ring.
+- `CipherEngine` uses the shifts to ask the `Rotator` for the correct ciphers to use to translate the tokens correctly.
+Then it can `get_encryption` or `get_decryption`.

+- `Rotator` is the "secret-decoder ring".
 It can `get_rotations` of the alphabet.

-Imagine that CipherEngine uses rotations from four secret-decoder rings to `compile` a secret message!

-That is what happens to the secret message returned to Enigma to output to the user!

-Sequenceable is a Module for making, accessing, and calculating sequences.
-It makes the code more readable -- since almost every class has to do something with a sequence, it can get the method from the Sequenceable.
+- `Sequenceable` is a Module for making, accessing, and calculating sequences.
+It makes the code more readable -- since almost every class has to do something with a sequence, it can get the method from the same toolbox.

 I tried two times to implement Inheritance but then ultimately chose not to for several reasons.

 Originally, the CipherEngine was two separate classes - the only difference was the direction of their rotations.
 I was going to compose a super class for them.
 Then I thought, "Why have two Engines that rotate separate ways, when I can have one Engine that rotates both ways?"
 This made my program more simple because then I had one solid class instead of three wishy classes.

-I thought that `Tokenizer` and `Rotator` could have a `Sequencer` super class because they both initialize with the same state.
+I thought that Tokenizer and Rotator could have a Sequencer super class because they both initialize with the same state.
 I successfully implemented the Inheritance, but then found out that I may have been violating the Liskov Substitution Principle.
 The Sequencer super class didn't really do anything so I removed it.

 **4 - Ruby Conventions and Mechanics**